Frequently

 Additional information:

 This project will recover the retail share costs through our Transmission Cost Adjustment (TCA) Rider until included in the base rates.
-The TCA recovers the transmission investments not already in base rates and is subject to annual changes to be effective on January 1 of each year.
+The TCA recovers the transmission investments not already in base rates and is subject to annual changes effective on January 1 each year.
 Cost for Wholesale Transmission customers will be through Federal Energy Regulatory Commission (FERC)- Jurisdictional Transmission Rates.

 A Schedule of Activities is located on the Project Description page.

-Colorado’s Power Pathway will provide bulk electric transmission capacity in eastern Colorado and will not change local electric service providers.
+Colorado’s Power Pathway will provide bulk electric transmission capacity in eastern Colorado; and will not change local electric service providers.
 If you currently receive electric service from Mountain View Electric Association, CORE Electric Cooperative (formerly Intermountain Rural Electric Association), YW Electric, or others, they will continue to provide that service after Colorado’s Power Pathway is operational.
 Colorado has an open transmission system, so Xcel Energy’s power lines also carry electricity generated by other utilities and cooperatives around the state, benefitting everyone who uses electricity.
-All transmission providers in Colorado will have access to Colorado's Power Pathway to deliver clean, renewable energy to its customers, who will still be serviced by their current power provider.
+All transmission providers in Colorado will have access to Colorado's Power Pathway to deliver clean, renewable energy to their customers, who will still be serviced by their current power providers.

 A combination of factors determines the eventual cost of constructing a new or upgrading an existing power line.
-While a straight-line path for a power line may be desirable, factors such as avoidance or mitigation of existing or planned land uses and avoidance or mitigation of environmental conditions affects the overall project design.
+While a straight-line path for a power line may be desirable, factors such as avoidance or mitigation of existing or planned land uses and avoidance or mitigation of environmental conditions affect the overall project design.
 Other factors, including right-of-way acquisition, also contribute to the siting and eventual costs of a project.

 Colorado’s Power Pathway will recover the retail share costs through Xcel Energy’s Transmission Cost Adjustment (TCA) Rider included in base rates.
-The TCA recovers transmission investments not already in base rates and is subject to annual changes to be effective on January 1 of each year.
+The TCA recovers transmission investments not already in base rates and is subject to annual changes effective on January 1 each year.
 The Colorado Public Utilities Commission oversees all customer electricity rates.
 Cost for wholesale transmission customers will be set through Federal Energy Regulatory Commission jurisdictional transmission rates.

-The written approval provides Xcel Energy the authority and direction to move forward as designed with Segments 1-5 of Colorado’s Power Pathway.
-The CPUC’s order confirms the 345-kilovolt transmission line, associated substations, and the ‘transmission loop’ the new infrastructure will provide, will allow Xcel Energy to deliver new renewable energy, help meet Colorado’s carbon reduction requirements and deliver electric reliability for the region.
+The written approval provides Xcel Energy the authority and direction to move forward as designed with Segments 1–5 of Colorado’s Power Pathway.
+The CPUC order confirms that the 345-kilovolt transmission line, associated substations, and the ‘transmission loop’ the new infrastructure will provide, will allow Xcel Energy to deliver new renewable energy, help meet Colorado’s carbon reduction requirements and deliver electric reliability for the region.

 - Meeting 2030 carbon emission reduction targets depends on the timely completion of the transmission line.